 The round topped stele has 6 lines of inscription running around on all four faces.
-The front face of the stele has been erased and re-cut with one large maltese cross in a circle with a base and a few other small crosses, and the sides of the stele has further damage.
+The front face of the stele has been erased and re-cut with one large Maltese cross in a circle with a base and a few other small crosses, and the sides of the stele has further damage.
 In 1925 it was reported to be in a private house in Kayseri, but by 1932 it was moved to Ankara.
 The bottom structure of the stele indicates that there may have been a separate base similar to Sultanhanı monument.
 And like Sultanhanı, this stele is also dedicated to the god by a servant of King Wasusarma (see also Topada, Sivasa and Göstesin) and includes similar protective curses.
-Dated to second half of the 8th cent BCE.
-Currently in Anatolian Civilizations Museum in Ankara.
+Dated to the second half of the 8th century BCE.
+Currently in the Anatolian Civilizations Museum in Ankara.

 Click on the pictures for larger images.

 Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin, 2000: 47275 and plts.
 26263.